 Sports Betting in Oklahoma

-Under this law, casino visitors would not be placing sports bets against the house like they would at a traditional Las Vegas sportsbook.
-Instead, patrons’ wagers would be pooled together and all payouts would come from that pool, minus a little hold-back for the casino.
-This is basically the way horse racing betting works.
+Under HB 3375, casino visitors would not be placing sports bets against the house like they would at a traditional Las Vegas sportsbook.
+Instead, patrons’ wagers would be pooled together and all payouts would come from that pool, minus a little hold-back for the casino in a model similar to parimutuel horse wagering.

 Oklahoma authorized horse racing betting via public referendum in 1982.
 After a successful ballot initiative, lawmakers created the Oklahoma Horse Racing Commission (see website here) to regulate horse racing and parimutuel wagering across the state.